-Many of our favorite meals often have dairy products as a base or staple ingredient.
-So if you are eliminating dairy from your diet, do you also have to eliminate these recipes from your life?
-Thankfully, no!
-These helpful substitutions will aid you in creating dairy-free versions of classic recipes as well as new and exciting dishes that contain milk, cream, and butter.
+Many dishes have dairy products as a base or staple ingredient.
+If you are eliminating dairy from your diet, you don't have to eliminate these recipes as well.
+These helpful substitutions will aid you in creating dairy-free versions of classic recipes as well as new and exciting dishes.

 01 of 11